 Most patients describe the sensations experienced during laser hair removal treatment as pinches, or like snapping a rubber band against your skin.
 It’s entirely tolerable, and most patients say it hurts far less than waxing, especially in the more sensitive areas of the body like the bikini line.

-If you’re considering laser hair removal treatments, remember that having them done by a certified dermatologist will always be the safest method, and that dermatologists offer the highest-quality treatment and methods for your treatment areas.
+If you’re considering laser hair removal treatments, remember that having them done by a Skin Specialist in Jaipur will always be the safest method, and that dermatologists offer the highest-quality treatment and methods for your treatment areas.

 Pain is a subjective thing and before we understand the pain associated, let us understand the process first-